Wednesday, 29 January 2025

 For Ada TS Mode to work well, it needs to have GPR_PROJECT_PATH set up.
 The best way to do this is to use alr edit (at the top of the crate), which you can set up with

-If you replace ${GPR_FILE} with just . (a period) the new instance will open a dired buffer on the current directory (which doesn’t have to be at the top of the crate, but must be in the crate).
+which opens a new instance of Emacs, with a dired buffer open on the current directory (which doesn’t have to be at the top of the crate, but must be in the crate).

 No comments: